 Community Response Team (CRT)

 Several agency partners have worked together since January 2017 to provide a more efficient and effective response to individuals in emergent mental health crisis by providing safety and stabilization.
-CRT operates two days a week and provides a rapid response team that works together to de-escalate individuals in mental health crisis and divert them when appropriate from costly jail, hospital emergency room, and inpatient behavioral health hospital stays.
+CRT operates five days a week, Monday through Friday, and provides a rapid response team that works to de-escalate individuals in mental health crisis and divert them when appropriate from costly jail, hospital emergency room, and inpatient behavioral health hospital stays.
 CRT creates a more efficient utilization of fire, emergency medical services, and police services.

 Community Assistance Referral and Education Services (CARES)